Dec 15, 2017

 While I prefer using fresh corn kernels cut off the cob and sautéed in the rendered bacon fat for flavor, canned corn or thawed frozen corn can easily be used if needed.
 To make the swap skip the step of sautéing the corn in the bacon fat and simply stir together the corn with the other ingredients in a mixing bowl before proceeding with the cooking instructions.

-korean spicy cheesy corn with bacon in small serving dish
+Is spicy cheesy corn with bacon very spicy?

 Other Recipes to Try

-If you enjoy this spicy cheesy corn recipe, give these a try:
+If you loved making this globally-inspired spicy cheesy corn recipe, give the following recipes a try:

 Spicy Cheesy Corn with Bacon